 If you also plan to shoot a lot of videos and want to limit your investment, by all means get a three-way head instead.
 It’s better to have one good head, no matter which type, than two cheap and inferior heads.

-It’s important that your head is able to withstand the weight of your heaviest camera and lens and that it stays locked in place without sagging under the weight of what’s on top of it.
+It’s important that your head is able to withstand the weight of your heaviest camera and lens.
+This means it stays locked in place without sagging under the weight of what’s on top of it.

-A good quality head can be pricey but, just like with the tripod, it doesn’t make sense to spend a lot of money in a multi-megapixel camera and sharp glass if you are going to put them on an unstable platform.
+A good quality ball head can be pricey.
+However, just like with the tripod, it doesn’t make sense to spend a lot of money in a multi-megapixel camera and sharp glass if you are going to put them on an unstable platform.

 Modern tripods have legs that are made of aluminum or carbon fiber.
 Both are perfectly good and none is better than the other.
 The only difference is that a carbon fiber tripod is going to be lighter than an aluminum one of comparable rigidity.
 It is also going to be more expensive.

-If carrying more weight in the field is not a problem to you, save some money and get an aluminum tripod; but don’t make the mistake of buying a tripod that is so heavy that you end up always leaving it at home.
+If carrying more weight in the field is not a problem to you, save some money and get an aluminum tripod.
+However, don’t make the mistake of buying a tripod that is so heavy that you end up always leaving it at home.
 Once again, you will have wasted your money while trying to save it.

 Twist locks or flip locks?
 I have used both and have developed a slight preference for twist locks.
 But, I chose a tripod based on all the other criteria I have outlined above and it happened to have twist locks.
 If you do the same and end up liking one that has flip locks, that’s great.
 Don’t let this detail determine your decision; it’s just not that important.

-If you shoot macros, it’s great to have a tripod whose central column can be reversed to get your camera really low on the ground, but I don’t shoot macro and I never reverse mine.
+A tripod a reversible central column is great for macro photography.
+This allows you to get your camera really low on the ground.
+Although, I don’t shoot macro so I never reverse mine.
 On the other hand, being able to lock the legs at different angles is a must-have in my opinion, as it allows you much more flexibility when you are not on flat terrain.

 This is pretty much all you must know in order to choose the perfect tripod for your landscape photography.
 If you have further questions, ask them in the comments and I will do my best to answer them.